phantie/multilayer-cache/README.md

 The [multilayer_cache](https://github.com/phantie/multilayer-cache) library also has an asynchronous cache layer (async_cache_layer).
 The difference is that it takes as arguments asynchronous functions instead of synchronous.
 See [async_cached_files](https://github.com/phantie/multilayer-cache/tree/main/multilayer_cache/examples/async_cached_files) example.

-And since retrieving values from cache is a parallelizable operation if used with many keys, it would nicely work with asyncio.gather or asyncio.Semaphore.
+Since retrieving values from the cache is a parallelizable operation when used with many keys, it would work nicely with asyncio.gather or asyncio.Semaphore.

 ## Conclusion